 I’ve been home from Italy for a week and yesterday I began sleeping better, eating well and I wasn’t as sensitive to noise and bright lights.
 I don’t know if I was recovering from jet lag, six weeks in Florence, or 24 hours in Germany after a cancelled transatlantic flight.
-When the Italians are more functional than the Germans I am convinced that the world is in some kind of downward shit spiral.
+When it becomes clear that the Italians are more functional than the Germans I am convinced that the world is in some kind of downward shit spiral.

 Lufthansa flight 440, June 15, 2014, 10 a.m., (from Flughafen am Main, the impossible airport in Frankfurt, to George Bush Intercontinental Airport in Houston), was cancelled due to: